 Finally, I should mention that Nick Stahl (Terminator 3, Sin City) is also part of the cast.
 He appears in the final half of the movie, but I won’t get into that here since it would be a major spoiler.

-Watch Hunter Hunter in select theaters and on VOD
+Watch Hunter Hunter in select theaters, on VOD and on Hulu

 Shawn Linden is the writer and director of Hunter Hunter, which is his third feature film as a director.
 The style and vibe of this horror-thriller worked really well for me.
 Yes, despite the fact that I cannot stand when animals are hunted for fur, which really hasn’t been necessary for decades.
 Especially as a trade!